pravsemilo/swift-notes/swift.org/Projects/REPL,_Debugger_&_Playgrounds.md

 * Swift.org community makes use of LLDB debugger to provide a REPL and debugging environment.
 * Swift is tightly coupled to the version of Swift compiler embedded in the debugger.
-	* Tight integration of compiler and debugger enables accurate inspectio of Swift types.
+	* Tight integration of compiler and debugger enables accurate inspection of Swift types.
 	* Also enables full-featured expression evaluation in the context of a rapidly evolving language.
 * Developers must use a matched pair of compiler and debugger built using the same sources.
 # Why Combine the REPL and Debugger?